I am only going to talk about one commonly proposed solution to the excessive

 separate, giving things descriptive names, etc.

-chains are usually an architectural issue, but rarely a performance
+if else chains are usually an architectural issue, but rarely a performance

-statements generally make minor improvements to performance
+issue. switch statements generally make minor improvements to performance

 without fixing the underlying architectural issue, though they can be required

-in languages without objects, such as C
+in languages without objects, such as C.